François Louis Thomas Francia: Life

-The next year he retired to Calais, where he lived until his death on 6 February 1839.
+The next year he retired to Calais, where he lived until his death on 5 February 1839.
 It was here that he gave lessons to Richard Parkes Bonington, whose coast scenes bear much resemblance to the later works of Francia.

 Francia's earlier drawings are broad and simple in execution, rich, but sombre in colour, like those of Girtin; but his later work, while still retaining its breadth and harmony, is brighter and lighter in tone, and more subtle in handling.

 Though he painted landscape of different kinds, his favourite subjects were shore scenes, which he executed with great truth and beauty of aerial effect.
 He was an excellent draughtsman of boats and shipping, and some of his drawings were engraved to illustrate a book of sketches of shipping by Edward William Cooke.

-He was one of the earliest and most accomplished of English watercolourists, and his works are distinguished by their fine colour and poetical feeling.
+He wrote a short book (32 pages) A series of progressive lessons, intended to elucidate the art of flower painting in water colours (1815), illustrated with 12 lithograph plates, hand-coloured in many copies.
+In 1810, he published a volume of reproductive prints Studies of Landscapes by T. Gainsborough, J. Hoppner, R.A., T. Girtin, &c., imitated from the originals by L. F.

+Collections

 There are several of his drawings at the Victoria and Albert Museum, and a few at the British Museum.
-In 1810, he published Studies of Landscapes by T. Gainsborough, J. Hoppner, R.A., T. Girtin, &c., imitated from the originals by L. F.
+The Yale Center for British Art probably has the largest collection, listing 29 works.

+The Musee des Beaux-Arts, Calais had an exhibition, "Louis Francia 1772-1839", dedicated to him in 1989.